Live Concert at Annual Meeting

 We are going to do our best to have a little fun as we host SEMO Electric’s 2021 Annual Meeting on Thursday, May 13 at the Sikeston Jaycee Bootheel Rodeo grounds.
 Rain or shine, it will be a drive-thru event from 10 a.m. to 7 p.m.
 Plus, we will have a live concert from 2 p.m. to 6 p.m. with Brothers Walker and Doug Johnson.
 You are welcome to park your vehicle and enjoy.
 We would appreciate prayers for no severe storms.
 Come visit with Team SEMO!

-To respect social distancing, registration and voting will take place from your vehicle’s window during the event.
+To respect social distancing, registration, and voting will take place from your vehicle’s window during the event.
 Members will be asked to approve minutes from the 2019 Annual Meeting and the 2020 Special Meeting, which was conducted for the limited purpose of director elections due to the COVID-19 pandemic.
-Members will also be asked to approve financial statements for 2019 and 2020, amend two items for the Cooperative's Bylaws and elect four candidates to SEMO Electric's Board of Directors.
-Please see the following pages for minutes, financial statements, bylaw amendments and candidate profiles.
-See the Official Notice for more details.
+Members will also be asked to approve financial statements for 2019 and 2020, amend two items for the Cooperative’s Bylaws, and elect four candidates to SEMO Electric’s Board of Directors.
+Please see the following pages for minutes, financial statements, bylaw amendments, and candidate profiles.
+Visit the Official Notice Rural Missouri May 2021 for more details.

 To save you money, this issue of Rural Missouri is SEMO Electric’s Official Notice for the Annual Meeting.
 SEMO Electric’s Bylaws state the printed annual meeting notice shall be delivered before the date of the meeting.
 Rather than mail a letter, we utilized this publication to save about $8,000 in postage costs.
 To clearly notify members we also printed a message on April’s bill statements and enclosed a bill insert.
 We hope to see you at the annual meeting.